Armenia targets civilians in Azerbaijan front line

-Azerbaijan's Defense Ministry stated that, Azerbaijan army launched counter offensive in Nagorno Karabakh after an intense bombardment of the Armenian army killing some civilians.
+Azerbaijan's Defence Ministry stated that its army launched a counter offensive in Nagorno Karabakh after an intense bombardment from the Armenian side.

-Azerbaijan has started "active bombing" along Karabakh's frontline , including in the region's main city Stepanakert to suppress Armenia's combat activity and "ensure the safety of the population".
+Azerbaijan has started "active bombing" along the Nagorno-Karabakh frontline , including the region's main city Stepanakert after Armenia attacked civilian settlements and military positions.

-According to the statement made by the Azerbaijan's Defence Ministry, Armenian army made "extensive provocations" along the front line early in the morning and opened fire with large-scale guns, artillery and mortars on the positions of the Azerbaijani army and civilian settlements.
+According to a statement issued by the Azerbaijan's Defence Ministry, Armenian army made "extensive provocations" along the front line early in the morning and opened fire with large-scale guns, artillery and mortars on the positions of the Azerbaijani army and civilian settlements.

-The Azerbaijan's Defense Ministry reported that civilians were killed and injured as a result of intense bombardment of the Armenian army, and that civilian infrastructure was seriously damaged in these areas.

-A number of Armenian military facilities and military vehicles along with 12 OSA anti-aircraft missile systems belonging to Armenia were destroyed with the support of ground troops, tank units, missile and artillery units, and unmanned aerial vehicles, according to Azerbaijan's Defense Ministry's statement.

 READ MORE: Death toll ticks up in Azerbaijan, Armenia border clashes

-"Let us stand firmly behind our state, our army ... and we will win.
-Long live the glorious Armenian army," Armenian Prime Minister Nikol Pashinyan wrote on Facebook.

-France, Russia and the United States have mediated peace efforts as the "Minsk Group" but the last big push for a peace deal collapsed in 2010.
+France, Russia and the US have mediated peace efforts as the "Minsk Group" but the last big push for a peace deal collapsed in 2010.

 READ MORE: Azerbaijan, Armenia see respite in border clashes